Introduction TO THE MID-CAREER MENTORING PROGRAMME

 Goal of the ENMC Mid-Career Mentoring Programme

 As these are sensitive issues, the role of mentors and their personal characteristics are very important.
 Since innovation often arises from different perspectives, visions and voices working together, we will strive to increase awareness, in mentors and future leaders, about the importance of promoting diversity and equality, and the obstacles which need to be overcome [1,2].
-In this programme, ENMC will strive for a balance in diversity of mentors and mentee candidates.
+In this programme, ENMC will strive for a balance in diversity of mentors and mentee candidates; we aim for a wide variety in geography, specialism, gender, age, race etc.

 Short summary of the Mentoring Programme